ZazerConer/Templates-For-AppCreator24/README.md

 You can place this template on the HTML code section (AppCreator24).

-Using HTML code is more interesting because you can create what you like to look great own your apps.
+Using HTML code is easier and more interesting because you can create things you like to create on your app with your own design.

 **See demo below.**